zot24/field-guide/_posts/21-08-2015-working-hours.md

 ### Illness

 {% highlight ruby %}
 "If everyone who got the common cold was quarantined, we'd wipe it out in a few years."

+Outrunthewolf 2014
 {% endhighlight %}

 If you're ill, stop trying to look like a hero, We don't want your flu-ridden body shuffling around the office like a semi-animated corpse.